d3fc/d3fc/packages/d3fc-series/README.md

 <a name="seriesPoint_type" href="#seriesPoint_type">#</a> *seriesPoint*.**type**(*type*)

+The WebGL implementation does not support the following shapes: diamond, star, wye.

 If *type* is specified, sets the symbol type to the specified function or symbol type and returns this point series renderer.
 If *type* is not specified, returns the current symbol type accessor.

 This property is rebound from [symbol.type](https://github.com/d3/d3-shape#symbol_type).